JatinGogia/Attendance-Management-System/README.md

-This process uses the java swing for frontend and MYSQl  for backend.
+This project uses the java swing for frontend and MYSQl  for backend.
 It is an attempt to digitalise the process of recording, storing and interpreting the daily attendance.
 It records the daily attendance for each subject.
 Later you can retrieve the record.
 It can also calculate the percent attendance for each student